-Parking is available at a discount rate of $18 per day with validation when visiting How Do You See the World?, The Mary Baker Eddy Library, and the Christian Science Reading Room (after 19 hours, standard rates apply).
+Parking is available at a discount rate of $18 per day with validation when visiting the How Do You See the World? experience, The Mary Baker Eddy Library, and the Christian Science Reading Room (after 19 hours, standard rates apply).

 Posted rates apply without validation.